Quart de Poblet

+Quart de Poblet, (Note: Pronunciation of Quart de Poblet:

+/ca-valencia/) in Valencian (Spanish and unofficially: Cuart de Poblet), (Note: Pronunciation of Cuart de Poblet (unofficial):

+/ca-valencia/) or simply Quart (Note: Pronunciation of Quart:

+/ca-valencia/) (Cuart), (Note: Pronunciation of Cuart:

-Quart de Poblet (/ca-valencia/; Spanish and unofficially: Cuart de Poblet /ca-valencia/), or simply Quart (/ca-valencia/; Cuart /es/), is a municipality in the comarca of Horta Sud in the Valencian Community, Spain.
+/es/) is a municipality in the comarca of Horta Sud in the Valencian Community, Spain.
 It has 25,499 inhabitants (NSI 2009).

 Geography

 Located between the Valencian Horta Sud, the area surface is completely flat.
 The Túria river crosses the municipality by north and on the west runs the Rambla del Poio.
 The climate is Mediterranean, with rainfall in autumn and spring, the prevailing winds are west and east.

 Infrastructure and access road

 The main lines of traffic at west of the metropolitan area of Valencia ply the municipality of Quart of Poblet.
 Thus, both the town and the many industrial sites are connected by highway with other surrounding municipalities and large capacity roads.